-Report by:
+Report by: JP Moresmau

-Participants:

-building on code from Alejandro Serrano
+Participants: building on code from Alejandro Serrano

 Mena, Thomas ten Cate, B. Scott Michel,

 Thiago Arrais, Leif Frenzel, Martijn

 Schrage, Adam Foltzer and others

-Status: stable, maintained, and actively developed
+Status: unmaintained, looking for a maintainer to

+take over

 EclipseFP is a set of Eclipse plugins to allow working on Haskell code projects.
 Its goal is to offer a fully featured Haskell IDE in a platform developers coming from other languages may already be familiar with.
 It provides the following features, among others: